 The Ryanair episode is another example of why it is more essential than ever for airport managers to be fully aware of the performance of their own and surrounding airline route networks in a turbulent market.

 Know where you stand.
-For fares, costs and profitability for all Ryanair (and other LCC) routes, contact Jon Soars on +44 (0) 207 856 0159 or at email@example.com
+For average fares, seat costs and route performance for all Ryanair (and other LCC) routes, contact Jon Soars on +44 (0) 207 856 0159 or at firstname.lastname@example.org

-Of the 34 cancelled routes, seven were seasonal and four were new for 2017.
+Of the 34 cancelled routes, 11 were new routes in 2017 or previously seasonal routes due to enter their first year of winter operation.
 The following analysis is based upon the 23 routes for which a like-for-like comparison is possible.

-Local officials in Trapani have accused Ryanair, whose flights accounts for more than 90 per cent of traffic at the town’s airport, of penalising them for failing to renew a marketing deal that had worth €5 million a year to the airline.
+Local officials in Trapani have accused Ryanair, whose flights accounts for more than 90% of traffic at the town’s airport, of penalising them for failing to renew a marketing deal that had worth €5 million a year to the airline.
 Reported in The Times